 Sabres GM: Kyle Okposo on track for start of training camp

-Buffalo Sabres forward Kyle Okposo is on track to report for the start of training camp in September in recovering from an undisclosed illness that placed his future in question two months ago Sabres GM: Kyle Okposo on track for start of training camp Buffalo Sabres forward Kyle Okposo is on track to report for the start of training camp in September in recovering from an undisclosed illness that placed his future in question two months ago Check out this story on USATODAY.com: https://usat.ly/2tsYycO BUFFALO, N.Y. - Buffalo Sabres forward Kyle Okposo is on track to report for the start of training camp in September in recovering from an undisclosed illness that placed his future in question two months ago.
+Buffalo Sabres forward Kyle Okposo is on track to report for the start of training camp in September in recovering from an undisclosed illness that placed his future in question two months ago.
+General manager Jason Botterill provided the update Thursday, saying Okposo looks great.

 Add your comments below